- Review Connect Cisco Defense Orchestrator to Your Managed Devices.

 - Navigate to the Devices & Services page.

-- Click Add an ASA device.
+- Click the ASA tile.

-- Give the device a name.
+- In the Locate Device step, perform the following: Give the device a name.

 - After labeling your device or service, you can view it in the Devices & Services list.